-There's no doubt that many pilots do their primary preflight weather briefing using one of the many popular electronic flight bag (EFB) apps such as Garmin Pilot and/or make use websites such as windy.com or aviationweather.gov.
+There's no doubt that many pilots do their primary preflight weather briefing using one of the many popular electronic flight bag (EFB) apps such as Garmin Pilot and/or make use of various websites such as windy.com or aviationweather.gov.
 Or perhaps, you feel there's still a need to call 1-800-WXBRIEF to get a hasty weather briefing.
 Over the last decade, the FAA has been increasingly willing to allow pilots to self brief to the extent possible.
-In fact, in the latest version (issued November 14, 2016) of the Aviation Weather Services, AC 00-45H Change 2, the FAA states in the prologue,
+In fact, in the latest version (issued November 14, 2016) of the Aviation Weather Services, AC 00-45H Change 2, the FAA states in the circular's prologue,

 "In the past decade, access to aviation weather products has greatly improved with the increase of flight planning services and weather websites.
 The experience of listening to a weather briefing over a phone while trying to write down pertinent weather information becomes less tolerable when the reports are easily obtainable on a home computer, tablet computer, or even a smart phone.
 To see weather along your route using a graphic of plotted weather reports combined with radar and satellite is preferable to trying to mentally visualize a picture from verbalized reports."

 And this is further amplified by this opinion letter from the FAA Office of the Chief Counsel which states,